peterrauscher/async-task-manager/README.md

-# async-task-manager
+# asyncio-task-manager
-async-task-manager is a Python library that provides an easy-to-use interface for managing asyncio tasks with dependencies.
+asyncio-task-manager is a Python library that provides an easy-to-use interface for managing asyncio tasks with dependencies.
 It allows you to create tasks, specify their dependencies, and run them concurrently in a thread pool.

 ## Features